Impact of climate on battery calendar lifetime with no thermal management. Simulation using NREL Battery Life Model.

 The model's trial functions are statistically regressed to Li-ion cell life datasets where cells are aged under various conditions.
 Using this statistical framework, degradation mechanisms, along with temperature and cycling factors, are regressed to produce a lifetime prognostic model.

-NREL's lifetime prediction model has been licensed to multiple companies and is integrated into other NREL analysis tools to improve the fidelity of vehicle systems, fleet evaluation and testing, ancillary load, and battery ownership modeling analyses.
+NREL's lifetime prediction model has been licensed to multiple companies and is integrated into other NREL analysis tools to improve the fidelity of vehicle systems, fleet evaluation, ancillary load, and battery ownership modeling analyses.
 The model is also applied in real-time control algorithms.

 Physics of Degradation